k-miyata/letsencrypt-localhost-boilerplate/README.md

 ## Installation from the template

-Click the _Use this template_ button on the top page of this template repository to create your own repository to manage and back up your certificates.
+Click the _Use this template_ button on the top page of this template repository to create your own repository for managing and backing up your certificates.

 **Important:** Don't forget to make your repository private.